Grace Gemberling: Art teacher

-During the 1930s Gemberling gave art instruction in her studio in Bala Cynwyd, Pennsylvania.
+During the 1930s, Gemberling gave art instruction in her studio in Bala Cynwyd, Pennsylvania.
 One of her students, Jane Piper, later became a well-known artist.

 Personal life and family

-Gemberling was born on July 31, 1903.
+Gemberling was born in Philadelphia on July 31, 1903.
 Her parents were Joseph Burton Gemberling and Lulu Sarah Thorp Gemberling who married December 28, 1898, and whose home was in "Ivy Cottage," Bala Cynwyd, Pennsylvania.
 Her father was born in Selinsgrove, Pennsylvania in 1867 and died in 1943.
 He was a successful construction manager for a company that built bridges.
 Her mother was born in 1880.

 Gemberling had an older sister named Josephine who performed in concert on the violin in the years prior to her marriage in 1927 to Donald Robb Cochran.
 The family spent summer vacations on the Gemberling farm in Selinsgrove.
 Gemberling was educated at Friends Central School in Philadelphia before enrolling in the Pennsylvania Academy of Fine Arts.

-In the late 1930s Gemberling married a well known Philadelphia architect, W. R. Morton Keast, and remained married to him until his death.
+In the late 1930s, Gemberling married a well known Philadelphia architect, W. R. Morton Keast, and remained married to him until his death.
 Keast had two daughters by a prior marriage.
 He and Gemberling had no children.
 Keast was the chief designer for the architectural firm run by John T. Windrim.
 In the 1920s and 1930s he designed a number of major buildings in Philadelphia including the Franklin Institute, the Municipal Court Building, the Wannamaker's Men's Store (now known as One South Broad, and the Fidelity Bank Building.
 He was born in Germantown in 1888 and died Bala Cynwyd in 1873.

-From the late 1940s through the 1960s Gemberling was active in Philadelphia society.
+From the late 1940s through the 1960s, Gemberling was active in Philadelphia society.
 The great-granddaughter of a Revolutionary War veteran (Johann Jacob Gemberling), she joined and became leader (Regent) of the Thomas Leiper chapter of the Daughters of the American Revolution.
 She was also an active member of the Pennsylvania Chapter of the National Society of Daughters of Founders and Patriots of America, the National Society of the Colonial Dames of America, and the Pennsylvania Society of New England Women.
 Gemberling was an avid gardener and member of the Philadelphia Society of Little Gardens.
 She died on December 26, 1997, and was buried in the West Laurel Hill Cemetery, Bala Cynwyd.